- JudgeMate for scooter contests

 Compression System

 This mechanism keeps the fork tight to the headtube, preventing wobble.
-Modern systems (SCS, HIC, ICS, IHC) each offer different advantages in weight, strength, and compatibility.
-Pro riders carefully select compression types matching their riding style and trick preferences.
+Today's systems (SCS, HIC, ICS, IHC) each trade off weight, strength, and compatibility differently.
+Pro riders pick compression types matching their riding style and trick preferences.
 The compression system is critical for maintaining scooter stability during high-impact landings.

 Handlebars